-I have been using EVGA power supplies for years and have never had a problem with them.
-EVGA PSU is my warm recommendation for building your gaming PC build under $ 600.
+We have used EVGA power supplies for years and have never had a problem with them.
+EVGA PSU is our warm recommendation for building your gaming PC build under $ 600.

 Western Digital 1TB Blue SN550 NVMe

-I recommend the minimum 120GB capacity for SSD installation in a modern gaming PC.
-You can install the operating system, antivirus program, utilities, and several smaller applications.
+We recommend a minimum 120GB capacity for SSD installation in a modern gaming PC.
+You can install the operating system, antivirus program, utilities, and several smaller applications on this SSD capacity.
 Mostly quite cramped for comfortable work.

 Since SSDs are much faster to run than traditional hard drives, always look to buy an SSD, and then you can buy some more HDDs later.
 You can use HDD to store your data, movies, and music.